mendaomn/master-thesis/src/content/ch1/ch1.md

 ## Learning about competitors

 During my first days I searched for competing text mining tools with the purpose of focusing on both the different features they present and the ways they present their results, in order to take inspiration in terms of visualization techniques.
-Such an activity led me to narrow down a list of very simplified features competitors implement:
+Such an activity led me to narrow down a list of very simplified features competitors^[http://www.butleranalytics.com/20-text-mining-and-text-analysis-tools/] implement:

  - Sentiment analysis on entities or keywords
  - Sentiment comparisons of a term over different data sources